CosmicLabs-HQ/Quantum-Computing---Summer-Resident/README.md

 ---

 **##📬 Interested?
 Reach out to the Cosmic Labs team.
 Email the following: **
-- In email body: Your name, why you're interested in the role, preferred start/end dates, current educatiuon level, and a paragraph on your eiligibility.
+- In email body: Your name, why you're interested in the role, preferred start/end dates, current education level, and a few lines on your eligibility.
 - In the attachments: Your CV (pdf)
 - Email: [team@cosmiclabs.io](mailto:team@cosmiclabs.io)
 - Application window closes EOD June 12, 2025
 - Candidates will be reviewed as soon as they submit.

+## Why Join
+We’re a venture-backed, pre-seed startup set to disrupt the entire telecom, connectivity, and AI industries by introducing intelligence at the lowest levels.
+We’re not tweaking pipes—we’re rewriting how data moves.